 (Pocket-lint) - Amazon Prime is a paid membership that, for an annual or monthly fee, gives access to a number of Amazon services and enhancements.
 It's now used by millions of people who have signed up to receive a swathe of benefits.

-However, it can be a little confusing as to what else it actually offers.
+However, it can be a little confusing as to what it actually offers.
 There are so many small deals and services attached to Prime membership that even if you are a subscriber already, you might not realise what you get.

 How much does Amazon Prime cost?

-In the US, Amazon Prime membership costs $10.99 a month or $99 a year.
+In the US, Amazon Prime membership costs $12.99 a month or $119 a year.
+That will go up from 18 February 2022, to $14.99 and $139 respectively.
 A Prime Video-only account costs $8.99 a month.

 What do you get with Amazon Prime membership?

 Amazon Prime membership covers several key services, which come at no extra cost.

 Amazon Prime Day is a special day of deals exclusive to Prime Members and generally takes place in the summer.
 For more details, check out our Amazon Prime Day hub.

 Unlimited one-day and same-day delivery